unitycoder/UnityHubPatcher/readme.md

 # Hub Patcher

-Patches Unity Hub with a custom ~dark~ light theme.
+Patches Unity Hub with a custom theme selector (which includes a custom light theme).
+Switch between themes by going to Preferences > Appearance.
+Fancy!

 ![Dark theme screenshot](/screenshot.png)